davidtranaeus/news-qa-system/readme.md

-This project is (unfortunately) probably not runnable, but it could probgably give some hints of what I was doing during my master's thesis.
+This project is (unfortunately) probably not runnable, but it might give some hints of what I was doing during my master's thesis.

 # Question answering system
 This is the code used for my master's thesis project during the spring of 2019.
 Still under development.